tencurse/neocities-v2/src/roadmap.md

 - [x] Add `::selection` style
 - [x] Add a favicon
 - [x] Implement footnotes
-- [ ] Add a back to top button on blog pages
 - [ ] Implement a blog tagging system
 - [ ] Add more colour schemes
 - [ ] Make images and iframes responsive